 Morgane Forde-Honoré – Event organiser, Chief Harvester and Predator Trapping

 Morgane is originally from France but moved to New Zealand in 2013.
-Morgane and her husband Joe stumbled across the community garden whilst being out on a bike ride during their first week and decided to join in on the Saturday morning session and have been almost every week since that day!
+Morgane stumbled across the community garden whilst being out on a bike ride during their first week and decided to join in on the Saturday morning session and have been almost every week since that day!
 Morgane says “it’s nice to be part of a community, when you are so far from home.
 The garden is like part of my extended family.”
 Morgane harvests, creates and blends herbal teas for our Little Shop.
 Everything is hand-picked and dried in the beautiful Avebury House then carefully blended and packed for you to enjoy.
 She is also taking care of the predator trapping that we have on site for managing rats and mice.

 The Richmond Community Garden came together to re-establish the pre-earthquake vegetable garden next to Avebury house.

 However, with a dedicated group of volunteers the garden quickly became established and we set our sites on 2 acres of red-zone land.